 MP for Camborne and Redruth

-Perran Moon is the Labour (Co-op) MP for Camborne and Redruth, elected in 2024.
-He has served on several parliamentary committees, including those related to the English Devolution and Community Empowerment Bill, the Crown Estate Bill [HL], and the Great British Energy Bill, reflecting involvement in energy policy, devolution and local empowerment.
+Perran Moon is the Labour (Co-op) MP for Camborne and Redruth, elected in July 2024.
+He has served on parliamentary committees examining the English Devolution and Community Empowerment Bill, the Crown Estate Bill, and the Great British Energy Bill, reflecting work on devolution and energy policy.

-Declares financial interests including gifts, benefits and hospitality from UK sources; land and property interests; and shareholdings.
+Declares four financial interests: two entries for gifts, benefits and hospitality from UK sources; one for land and property (within or outside the UK); and one for shareholdings.

 Generated 21 February 2026